JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_09.md

 The blue book reminds us to stop and be silent:

 > The mechanistic naturalism of some supposedly educated men and the thoughtless secularism of the man in the street are both exclusively concerned with *things;* they are barren of all real values, sanctions, and satisfactions of a spiritual nature, as well as being devoid of faith, hope, and eternal assurances.
-One of the great troubles with modern life is that man thinks he is too busy to find time for spiritual meditation and religious devotion. ([UB 195:6.7](/en/The_Urantia_Book/195#p6_7))
+One of the great troubles with modern life is that man thinks he is too busy to find time for spiritual meditation and religious devotion. (<a id="a71_455"></a>[UB 195:6.7](/en/The_Urantia_Book/195#p6_7))

 This beautiful phrase by Tagore also reminds us of the importance of stopping and being silent: